arrowrowe/arrowrowe.github.io/blog/2015/awesome-atom-packages-and-more.md

 - [Advanced-new-file](https://atom.io/packages/advanced-new-file) and [Advanced-open-file](https://atom.io/packages/advanced-open-file): I prefer `atom some/existing/file/or/new/file` through command-line, but you may like them.
 - [Toggle-quotes](https://atom.io/packages/toggle-quotes): It's very useful for me......
 It even auto changes `'"'` to `"\""`......
-- [Travis-CI-Status](https://atom.io/packages/travis-ci-status): In most case I use pre-commit hook to avoid pushing untested code, so I don't need a package to remind me of my Travis Status.
+- [Travis-CI-Status](https://atom.io/packages/travis-ci-status): In most case I use pre-commit hooks to avoid pushing untested code, so I don't need a package to remind me of my Travis status.
 But you may like this.
 - [Save-session](https://atom.io/packages/save-session): for Atom 1.1.0, unsaved changes in named tabs survive a `Don't save` close, but unnamed tabs fail.
 You may need this.
 - [Imdone-Atom](https://atom.io/packages/imdone-atom): A task-board for TODOs, FIXMEs, HACKs, etc in your code.
 - [Merge-conflicts](https://atom.io/packages/merge-conflicts): To be honest, I haven't met conflicts for some time...
 But this seems cool.